Combinatorial invariance for the coefficient of $q$ in Kazhdan-Lusztig polynomials: Introduction

 \subsection{The Combinatorial Invariance Conjecture}

 The \emph{Kazhdan--Lusztig polynomials} $P_{u,v}(q) \in \mathbb{N}[q]$, indexed by elements $u,v$ in a Coxeter group $W$, underlie deep connections between the singularities of Schubert varieties, representations of Lie algebras, bases for Hecke algebras, and Soergel bimodules \cite{Kazhdan-Lusztig-1, Elias-Williamson}.
 Yet the \emph{Combinatorial Invariance Conjecture}, due to Lusztig (c.
-1983) and to Dyer \cite{Dyer1987}, asserts that they depend only on the Bruhat interval $[u,v]$ as an abstract poset.
+1983) and to Dyer \cite{Dyer1987}, asserts that they depend only on the Bruhat interval $[u,v]$ as an abstract poset (a property we will more generally refer to as \emph{combinatorial invariance}).

 \begin{conjecture}[Combinatorial Invariance Conjecture] Let $[u,v] \subset W$ and $[u',v'] \subset W'$ be Bruhat intervals such that $[u,v] \cong [u',v']$ as posets.
 Then $P_{u,v}(q)=P_{u',v'}(q)$. \end{conjecture}